Pet Protect Header Image

 You're free to use any qualified vet in the UK.
 If you are referred to another practice, then you will need to contact us in advance.

-Vet Fee Contribution
+Vet Fee Contribution/ percentage contribution

 The amount you must pay towards each claim once any excess has been deducted.
 Your contribution is calculated as a percentage of the claim depending upon the age of your pet at the start of the current period of insurance.